 - Water is from the camp's borehole.
 Toilets are plumbed with flush toilets and hot showers.

 Health & safety

-Medical care: If a client needs urgent attention the camp provides transport to the nearest hospital which is 20 mins away.
+- Staff are first aid trained, and there are first aid kits on site.
+If a client needs urgent attention the camp provides transport to the nearest hospital in Lusaka which is 20 mins away.

-Security measures: There is an electric fence surrounding the property.
-There is a guard on duty 24 hrs.
-The fence is connected to an armed security company which is contracted to arrive within 10 minutes of any disturbance.
+- There is an electric fence surrounding the property, and a a guard on duty 24 hrs.
+The fence alarm is connected to an armed security company which is contracted to arrive within 10 minutes of any disturbance.

 - Staff are trained for a fire situation.
 There are fire extinguishers placed around the camp.

 - On Request